datnguye/dbterd/docs/nav/guide/cli-references.md

 ### dbterd run --entity-group (-eg)

-Group entities into standard DBML `TableGroup` blocks.
-Currently only `dbml` is supported.
+Group entities by `Table` attributes.
+Supported on the `dbml` and `json` targets — each renders the grouping in its own idiom, so the same flag value works on either.

 > Default to `` (empty, the feature is off)

 The value is a dot-separated list of `Table` attribute names.
 Each table's group key is built by joining those attribute values with `.`, so `database.schema` puts every table that shares the same `database` and `schema` into one group.
 Other useful attributes include `schema`, `database`, and `resource_type`.

-When enabled, a `//TableGroups` section is appended after the tables and refs:
+For the `dbml` target, a `//TableGroups` section is appended after the tables and refs:

 ```
 //TableGroups (based on database.schema)